 Washer toss, frequently called washer pitching, is a fun tossing game mostly played during backyard parties.

 Players alternately throw washers onto a washers board.
-Each board, depending of the game type, has 1 or 3 holes in which players can throw washers.
-If a washer lands in the hole its worth 3 points and if it lands in the box its worth 1 point.
+Each board, depending on the game type, has 1 or 3 holes in which players can throw washers.
+If a washer lands in the hole it’s worth 3 points and if it lands in the box its worth 1 point.
 The player or team who first reaches 21 points wins the game.